reactorlabs/rir/documentation/compiler-server.md

     PIR_SERVER_ADDR=
         <address>        (on server) address to listen on

+#### Logging

+    PIR_LOG_COMPILER_PEER_DETAILED=
+        1           log the contents of every request sent to and received by the compiler client or server PIR_LOG_COMPILER_PEER=
+        1           log every message sent from/to the compiler peer.
+Superseded by PIR_LOG_COMPILER_PEER_DETAILED PIR_WARN_COMPILER_PEER=
+        1           warn when the compiler peer connection times out or closes.
+Superseded by PIR_LOG_COMPILER_PEER

+These options are also in [./debugging.md](./debugging.md).
+They can be applied to client or server, and will log on whatever peer they're applied but not affect connected peers.

+It's recommended to set `PIR_WARN_COMPILER_PEER` to see any issues.
+Try setting `PIR_LOG_COMPILER_PEER` on the server to see the requests and responses being made.

 ## What is a compiler server?

 A separate process which JIT-compiles code while the local process interprets your program.
 It can be on the same or different machine.
 This reduces the overhead of compiling.